 Ahead, Hariri-Kia and nine other trailblazers reflect on how far the fashion industry has come and where it needs to go next.

 Hariri-Kia never thought she’d be a famed fashion face.
 But beyond her editorials — which have ranged from Vogue to Calvin Klein — the model hopes to be known for her message: “I want every woman to just feel themselves and exist with no boundary.”

-As Hariri-Kia points out, tokenisation remains an issue in fashion.
+As Hariri-Kia points out, tokenization remains an issue in fashion.
 Only 51 plus-size models (or 5.09% of total castings) were used at New York Fashion Week in February 2022, according to The Fashion Spot.
 Of that number, many designers still use one curve model per runway show.
-All to say: The journey to normalisation is far from complete.
+All to say: The journey to normalization is far from complete.